[Osaka/Yokohama/Tokushima] Looking for infrastructure/server side engineers!

 Option example

-We will also introduce the options used with the find command.
+We will also introduce the options used in the Find command.

-There are many more, but I will mainly list the basic ones and the commands necessary for this article.
+There are still many, but here are the basic and necessary commands in this article.

 option explanation